nghiale2003/nghiale2003/README.md

     - Evaluated the effectiveness of Flash Sales programs and adjusted product pricing based on performance data.
     - Built dashboards to measure daily order volumes and dish popularity on Food Apps.
     - Collaborated with teams across Finance and Commercial departments to resolve discrepancies in COGS reports.

+- ### Marketing Business Analyst - BE GROUP

+- **Designed and built** a dashboard to track Customer Lifetime Value (CLV), providing strategic recommendations for enhancing channel performance.
+- **Reconciled** affiliate partner performance data based on validation rules, enabling accurate cost forecasting for customer payouts.

+#### **Personal Development**
+- **Optimized** dashboard data loading speed and restructured the dashboard to facilitate easy modification and addition of metrics.
+- **Acquired** a strong understanding of core Digital Marketing concepts and the functionality of Mobile Measurement Platforms (MMP) such as AppsFlyer.
+- **Enhanced** analytical skills to derive actionable insights from metrics by conducting detailed breakdowns and offering valuable perspectives.

 ---